Anxiety – young people

 Diet

 Too much caffeine, sugar or fast food can upset the balance in your body and mind that helps you feel well.
 Caffeine and energy drinks can disrupt sleep, speed up your heartbeat and increase anxiety.
-Try eating regular meals, a healthy breakfast, more fruit and vegetables and less processed foods.
+Try eating regular meals, a healthy breakfast, more fruit and vegetables and fewer processed foods.
 Find out more about healthy eating basics.

 Sleep